 For more information on Partner, Member, and Research Network opportunities, please contact us.

 MSL’s research activities focus on collaborative approaches to key scientific and technical issues in distributed energy systems.
 Collaborators include members of the MSL Research Network and others as appropriate.
-As a major focus of its research program, MSL is a Primary Partner and serves on the Management Team and Executive Committee, and leads the Industry Advisory Board, of the New Mexico SMART Grid Centera $20 million National Science Foundation funding award for a state-wide grid modernization consortium (three research universities, two national labs, MSL).
-The Center is investigating decentralized architectures for utility distribution feeders and associated communications, controls, and decision support factors.
-MSL, New Mexico State University, and The National Renewable Energy Laboratory were awarded a U.S. Department of Energy cybersecurity grant in 2022 to research a federated learning framework for trustworthy and resilient energy internet of things.
+Currently, MSL, New Mexico State University, and consortium Member The National Renewable Energy Laboratory are collaborating under a U.S. Department of Energy cybersecurity grant to research a federated learning framework for trustworthy and resilient energy internet of things.

 MSL’s innovation program features cross-sector collaboration (including utility, manufacturing, ICT, systems integration, regulatory, policy, business model, and finance perspectives) to advance market and ecosystem innovation.
 This work includes technical, conceptual, and experimental components, with a global scope, using MSL’s expanded resource and facilities network.